ospalh/anki-addons/pages/Furigana mod.md

 first_image: furikanji.png
 first_alt: Furikanji demo

-This add-on adds support for Furikanji, adds two other templates and slightly changes the way kanji and readings are parsed.
+This add-on adds support for furikanji, adds two other templates and slightly changes the way kanji and readings are parsed.

 <blockquote class=nb>